AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 ### 2.1 Healthcare: Assisted diagnosis and health management
 In the healthcare field, innovations involving AI and LLMs are emerging one after another.
 Alibaba Cloud has collaborated with AstraZeneca to integrate vast amounts of medical knowledge literature and healthcare data, enabling the LLM to generate adverse drug reaction reports and improve pharmaceutical R&D efficiency.
-In 2020, DAMO Academy's healthcare AI team developed a large-scale assisted diagnosis system, which can quickly and accurately diagnose suspected cases of COVID-19 by analyzing patients' CT scans.
+In 2020, DAMO Academy's healthcare AI team developed a large-scale assisted diagnosis system that could quickly and accurately diagnose suspected cases of COVID-19 by analyzing patients' CT scans.
 The diagnosis takes only 20 seconds with an accuracy rate exceeding 96%.
 Additionally, Alibaba has partnered with multiple hospitals to significantly enhance the screening efficiency of lung diseases using its AI system, reducing the analysis time from several hours to just a few minutes.

 <img src="https://img.alicdn.com/imgextra/i3/O1CN01cuDZrW1c52JjViJgE_!!6000000003548-2-tps-3102-1676.png"  width=800>
 <img src="https://img.alicdn.com/imgextra/i4/O1CN01AOaBDt1ivbTC5lKw9_!!6000000004475-2-tps-3046-1528.png" width=800>